GuidanceMantras/GuidanceMantras/README.md

 - Never ever lend/give money to anyone without proper agreements/contracts signed by both lender and receiver
 - Never ever trust anyone in money matter, not even friends, relatives, cousins and so on.
 - Always remember money is not everything either for personal or professional life
+- Spend at-least 2/3 hours every week on sundays to manage your finance, such as spending, earning and others things
+- Keep all the spending and earning bills for at-least 2 years
+- Keep a dairy for Money management, write down everything in it!
+- Check your bank statements or any other applications every week

 ### Agreements and Contracts
 - Read the entire agreements first and understand it properly before signing it